 Fixed-rate plans are structured around a fixed rate you pay for electricity throughout your contract, generally lasting between six and 36 months.

 Variable-rate plans allow your electricity provider to change their rates depending on the energy market and other factors.

 As the price of electricity increases for your provider, you will see a larger bill.

 If you want to learn more about fixed vs. variable rate electricity, we have a full explanation of the benefits of each.

 Indexed plans are similar to variable-rate plans, but the price is tied directly to the pricing formula of the publicly available index.

-If the index price goes up, so does the cost of your electricity.
+If the index price goes up, so does your electricity cost.

 And finally, pre-paid plans allow you to get electricity without a contract.

 You pay for your usage each month, and you’ll have to maintain a certain amount of money in your account to cover upcoming bills.